CIS-Spring-2023/project-cis_4339_project_-28/frontend/README.md

 - Hello

 ### Lior - Services Documentation
+**Create Services**
-Services tab on the sidebar will link you to the Services tab.
-Inside of the services tab there is a textbox where you enter the name of the service, set the status of the service, and add a description.
+On the sidebar will link you to the Create Services tab.
+Inside of the Create Services tab there is a textbox where you enter the name of the service, add a description, and set the status of the service.
-Once data is inputed select the "Add Service" Button and it will store the data in the table above.
+Once data is inputed select the "Create Service" Button and it will store the data.

-The entry in the table has 3 buttons: "Edit", "Change Status", and "Delete"
+**Services List**
+The Services List tab will show a table with all current services.
+You can edit or delete services by clicking the buttons.
 - **Edit:** This will place the data into the text boxes allowing for the user to edit.
 Click the "Update" button to save the changes.
 - **Change Status:** This will serve as a quick toggle to make a service "Active" or "Inactive".
 - **Delete:** Completely deletes the service.